 People used to see slowing down as a snail idea - there's nothing you can do about it.
 Snails who pushed art boundaries, each time making abundantly evident that the slow art form is alive and well.
 Fine art is hard to move quickly.
 Fast snails break with the conception of art as mimesis of nature.

-Very little is needed to make a happy life; it is all within yourself; in your way of thinking.
-Marcus Aurelius
+Very little is needed to make a happy life; it is all within yourself; in your way of thinking (Marcus Aurelius).

 To direct resources to important questions, funders must identify current knowledge gaps.
 Art snails enjoy only the appearance of reality.
 That experience taught me the importance of doing work you enjoy (or, at the bare minimum, don't hate).

 Psychological entropy for snails, take it easy.
+Painting is nothing but an imitation of human actions (Nicolas Poussin).

 Energy and entropy likewise mental states, or cause and effect aren't basic things.
 They're ways of talking about things.
 (Sean Carroll)